tarun-veeraraghavan-mv/Stratify/README.md

 ### 🎓 Made for Students, Not Enterprises
 Unlike complex software like Jira, Stratify is designed specifically for students, focusing on simplicity and ease of use.
 It removes unnecessary features, ensuring students can manage their academic tasks without being overwhelmed by enterprise-level tools.

-### 🤖💡 AI Real-Time Suggestions
-Powered by AI, Stratify provides real-time suggestions to help students stay organized and on top of tasks and deadlines.
-The AI learns from students' behavior, offering personalized advice and reminders to improve productivity and academic performance.

 ### ✨ Simplicity and Minimalism
 With a clean, minimalist design, Stratify offers a distraction-free, intuitive experience that keeps students focused on what matters most.
 Every feature is designed to be straightforward and user-friendly, eliminating clutter and making it easy to navigate the app effortlessly.